auriocus/VecTcl/benchmarks/linreg.md

 </div>
 {% endraw %}

-Only the solution "VecTcl LS" uses the second formula, all others compute the direct formula.
+Only "VecTcl LS" and "NAP LS" use the matrix decomposition, the other solutions compute the direct formula.